mathigon/textbooks/polygons-and-polyhedra/content.md

       p.todo Diagram coming soon…
     .grow: p Pentagons sometimes tessellate, but only if they have particular shapes.

-section
+---

-  p Many artists came up with much more complicated tessellations, most famously #[x-bio#escher M. C. Escher].
+Many artists came up with much more complicated tessellations, most famously [M. C. Escher](.bio(escher)).
 Here are a few examples:

   .img-block
     .row
       .grow.shrink(style="width: 226px; flex-grow: 2.17; flex-shrink: 2.17"): x-media(credit="© M. C. Escher", src="/resources/polygons-and-polyhedra/images/escher/mirror.jpg", width="509", height="315")
       .grow.shrink(style="width: 104px"): x-media(credit="© M. C. Escher", src="/resources/polygons-and-polyhedra/images/escher/knights.jpg", width="234", height="315")
     .row
       .grow(style="width: 161px; flex-grow: 1.15; flex-shrink: 1.15"): x-media(credit="© M. C. Escher", src="/resources/polygons-and-polyhedra/images/escher/reptiles.jpg", width="397", height="346")
       .grow(style="width: 140px"): x-media(credit="© M. C. Escher", src="/resources/polygons-and-polyhedra/images/escher/sky_water.jpg", width="346", height="346")
     p.caption(style="max-width: 500px; margin: 0 auto;") #[em Magic Mirror] (top left), #[em Regular Division of the Plane III] (top right), #[em Reptiles] (bottom left) and #[em Sky and Water I] (bottom right) were all created by M. C. Escher.

-//- ---------------------------------------------------------------------------

-section#penrose(data-gloss="penrose")
+---{#penrose(.gloss(penrose)}

-  p All the tessellations we saw so far have one thing in common: they are #[em periodic].
+All the tessellations we saw so far have one thing in common: they are _periodic_.
 This means that they consist of a regular pattern that is repeated again and again.
 They can continue forever in all directions and they will look the same everywhere.

-  p In the 1970s, the English mathematician #[x-bio#penrose Sir Roger Penrose] discovered #[em non-periodic] tessellations – they still continue infinitely in all directions, but it will #[em never] look exactly the same.
-These are called #[strong Penrose tilings], and you only need a few different kinds of polygons to create one:
+In the 1970s, the English mathematician [Sir Roger Penrose](.bio(penrose)) discovered _non-periodic_ tessellations – they still continue infinitely in all directions, but will _never_ look exactly the same.
+These are called __Penrose tilings__, and you only need a few different kinds of polygons to create one:

   .img-block
     include svg/penrose.svg
     x-slider(steps=100, style="max-width: 400px; margin: 24px auto")
     p.caption Move the slider to reveal the underlying structure of this tessellation.
 Notice how you have the same patterns at various scales: the small yellow pentagons, blue stars, orange rhombi and green ‘ships’ appear in their original size, in a #[strong.blue slightly larger size] and an #[strong.red even larger size].
 This #[em self-similarity] can be used to prove that this Penrose tiling is non-periodic.

-//- ---------------------------------------------------------------------------
-//- ---------------------------------------------------------------------------

-section(data-gloss="polyhedron face")
+---{.gloss(polyhedron face)}

-  h2 Polyhedra
+## Polyhedra

-  p Up to now we have looked at what you can do with polygons in a flat, two-dimensional world.
-We can also connect polygons to form three-dimensional solids – these are called #[strong Polyhedra].
+Up to now we have looked at what you can do with polygons in a flat, two-dimensional world.
+We can also connect polygons to form three-dimensional solids – these are called __Polyhedra__.

-  p The sides of a polyhedron are called #[strong faces], the lines where faces meet are called #[strong edges], and the corners where #[strong edges] meet are called vertices.
+The sides of a polyhedron are called __faces__, the lines where faces meet are called __edges__, and the corners where __edges__ meet are called vertices.

-  p.todo Diagrams and Euler’s Formula coming soon…
+{.todo} Diagrams and Euler’s Formula coming soon…

-  //- p.todo There are countless more polyhedra: some looking like stars, some consisting of non-regular polygons, and some having holes inside.
+// There are countless more polyhedra: some looking like stars, some consisting
+// of non-regular polygons, and some having holes inside.

-  //- p.todo Notice that the number of faces plus the number of vertices always seems to be 2 more that the number of edges.
+// Notice that the number of faces plus the number of vertices always seems to
+// be 2 more that the number of edges.
 In other words, F + V = E + 2.
+This
-This formula was discovered by Leonhard Euler (1707 – 1783).
-We have just shown that it works for all Platonic solids, but in fact it is true for any polyhedron.
-There is a very similar formula for the number of faces, edges and vertices of planar graphs.
+// formula was discovered by Leonhard Euler (1707 – 1783).
+We have just shown
+// that it works for all Platonic solids, but in fact it is true for any

-//- ---------------------------------------------------------------------------
-//- ---------------------------------------------------------------------------

-section(data-gloss="platonic")
+// polyhedron.
+There is a very similar formula for the number of faces, edges
+// and vertices of planar graphs.

+---{.gloss(platonic)}

-  h2 Platonic Solids
+## Platonic Solids

-  p Just like we defined #[em regular polygons] as particularly symmetric polygons, we can create particularly “regular” polyhedra – for example, only using just a single kind of regular polygon:
+Just like we defined _regular polygons_ as particularly symmetric polygons, we can create particularly “regular” polyhedra – for example, only using just a single kind of regular polygon:

-  p To create a 3-dimensional object, we need at least #[+input(3)] faces to meet at every vertex.
+To create a 3-dimensional object, we need at least <3> faces to meet at every vertex.
 Let’s start with equilateral triangles:

   table.plato.subsection(data-needs="blank-0")
     tr